 How to make Italian turkey meatballs

-- Begin by grating about half of a medium onion.
-Do the best you can but don't worry about grating it all the way to the end.
-Save or discard the ungrated piece.
-Also, chop a ½ cup of fresh basil and a ½ cup of fresh parsley.
+- Begin by grating 1/2 cup worth of onion.
+Also, chop a 1/2 cup of fresh basil and a 1/2 cup of fresh parsley.

 - Gently mix all of the ingredients in the bowl.
 Note - Overmixing should be avoided with ground turkey to keep the meatballs tender.
 Form the balls with either oiled or wet hands.
 Having a bowl of water on the counter works well.
 Before each meatball, dampen hands to easily roll them with no sticking.